fabrizio-cantalupo/pop-os-tuning/README.md

 `bash ~/Downloads/pop_debloat.sh` <br>
 Answer the first question, and let the script do the magic!
 ## Finding video card manufacter
-If you don't know your video card manufacter, you can use the command <br>
+If you don't know your video card manufacter, you can use the command: <br>
 `lspci | grep VGA` <br>
 For example, my video card is AMD.
 [![lspci-VGA-command-example.png](https://i.postimg.cc/pdQgVdL1/lspci-VGA-command-example.png)](https://postimg.cc/DWZCBnsq)